fomightez/donut_plots_with_subgroups/README.md

 Click on `launch binder` badge above to spin up a sesion where you can make plots.

-*These scripts/approaches take dataframes or tabular text forms.*
+*These scripts/approaches take dataframes or tabular text (tables as text) as input.*

 If you have data as a table from elsewhere you can convert it/export into tabular text as tab-separated or comma-separated form and that can be used as input by any of the approaches here.